Data Capture Systems Tailored to the Customer - 11/05/2018

 In the past, these surveys have been carried out by recording the position of the manhole cover to within 10mm accuracy using a GNSS or total station and by entering up to thirty different types of manhole and chamber information onto paper printed cards (figure 1).
 This information would then be manually transcribed back at the office and transferred into a word document for delivery to the client as part of a report.
 Although the complexity and length of the card ensured all the required information was collected, the process was particularly time consuming in bad weather and required each hand-written note to be deciphered and manually recorded back at the office.
 Depending on the client’s specified format, there was often a need to duplicate information to produce a word document or excel file as required.

 The ideal project for updating the process presented itself in a job that would involve the recording of over 1000 data ducts, each requiring a position, photography and around 20 input fields.
 Delivery of the captured data was to be as both a Word document and ArcGIS data.
 KOREC’s in-house developed data capture software, K-Mobile, which is designed to run on a range of GNSS handhelds and smartphones seemed ideal for this project.
-The ability to customise this software would be key to the project’s success.
+The ability to customize this software would be key to the project’s success.

 Development was completed quickly with three systems of K-Mobile running on Trimble’s rugged TDC100 handheld data logger (figure 2) which were purchased and prepared for the project.
-The end result was a customised digital data capture system that provided all the information they were used to collecting with pen and paper.
+The end result was a customized digital data capture system that provided all the information they were used to collecting with pen and paper.

 After a one hour training period, the RPS field workers were immediately productive on site and the project was successfully completed.
 At the end of each day, the TDC100’s were synced with the RPS office and collected data was downloaded then turned into reports at the touch of a button, QA checked and forwarded to the client in their specified format, all without the need for the surveyors to return to the office.

 “I’d say the time spent on site has changed little, except of course when the weather is bad and a rugged, digital system becomes invaluable!” explains Chris.
 “However, there are extensive time and cost savings to be gained in the office.
-In the past it would take us around one day to digitise 40 manhole cards with all the information we collected.
+In the past it would take us around one day to digitize 40 manhole cards with all the information we collected.
 We can now cut this time by 70% and that means a cost saving for the client, faster delivery of data and a confidence in its quality that pen and paper methods can’t guarantee.”

-“The customisation of K-Mobile has been key to the success of these projects and we see our initial development work with KOREC as just the beginning,” continues Chris.
+“The customization of K-Mobile has been key to the success of these projects and we see our initial development work with KOREC as just the beginning,” continues Chris.
 “Our future plans include building-in automatic calculations in the field for invert levels, an automatic link to the GNSS recorded positions and the introduction of a portal which will enable our clients to view and access data more freely.”

 The Environmental Dimension Partnership (EDP) is an independent environmental planning and design consultancy that operates throughout the UK from its offices in the Cotswolds, Shrewsbury and Cardiff.
 As well as offering a full range of environmental project services, including landscape, archaeology, heritage and ecological consultancy, EDP also has a dedicated arboricultural team that provides practical and commercially-aware advice on trees to developer and land-manager clients.